kaussandeep/myCar/README.md

 ## To run tests on local browsers.
  npm run test:all.
  This will result in new baseline images generated.
 So the tests will fail for the first time.
-## How to create new Visualization tests.
+## How to create new Visual regression tests.
 (How to generate and upload standard dockerized baselines)
  run `sh update-screenshots.sh`.
  This will run the tests in docker container and create new baseline images.
 These baseline images since generated in a dockerized container, will be standard for every user.
 ## Continuous Integration.